universalcore/unicore.ask/README.rst

 # unicore.ask
-A python REST service for Questions and Surveys for use in Universal Core.
+Universal Core REST service for Questions and Surveys.